-This Is the Best Time of Day to Exercise if You Struggle to Make It a Habit, According to Research
+The Best Time of Day to Exercise if You Struggle to Make It a Habit, According to Research

 Struggling to make your sweat session a habit?
 You're not alone.
-About 60% of Americans don't hit their recommended activity level on the regular, according to the latest estimates from the U.S. Centers for Disease Control and Prevention (CDC).
+About 60% of Americans don't hit their recommended activity level on the regular, according to estimates from the U.S. Centers for Disease Control and Prevention (CDC).
 And one in four adults admit to racking up zero minutes of exercise per week.

+Many of us trying to get healthier, and "exercise more" is consistently a health goal for many.
 Since we know that exercise is one of the best, most efficient and affordable ways to reduce risk for several chronic diseases while boosting mental health, researchers are showing us how can we stick with it for real this time.

 Turns out, when we choose to work out can make a massive difference.
 An October 2020 study published in the journal Exercise and Sport Sciences Reviews found that setting a consistent exercise time is a powerful way to make it more likely to happen.
 Morning workouts in particular were also shown to enhance weight loss among participants with obesity.
 The study authors believe this could be the result of: